AFRICA

 4) Does general competition regulation apply to mergers or ancillary restrictions?

-However, there is an exception from the restrictive trade practices prohibitions for covenants in business acquisition agreements that are "solely for the protection of the purchaser in respect of the good of the business".
-This provides an exception for restraints imposed on vendors that are reasonable in scope and duration to protect the goodwill being acquired.
-There is no clear dividing line between covenants that are reasonable, and those that are excessive, and a view needs to be taken on a case-by-case basis depending on the nature of the business being acquired, the goodwill associated with the business, and the purchase price.
+There is an exception from the restrictive trade practices prohibitions for covenants in business acquisition agreements that are "solely for the protection of the purchaser in respect of the goodwill of the business".
+This provides an exception for restraints imposed on vendors that are reasonable in scope and duration to protect the goodwill of the business being acquired.
+There is no clear dividing line between covenants that are reasonable, and those that are excessive, and a view needs to be taken on a case-by-case basis.

 5) May an authority order a split-up of a business irrespective of a merger?